Flowm/move-on-helium-sensors/README.md

 ## Interfaces

 ### Micro USB
-The output from Micro USB can be read with the following command (MacOS:
+The output from Micro USB can be read with the following command (MacOS):
 ```
 picocom -b 115200 /dev/tty.usbmodem1453
 ```